-After above calculations, we continued our numerical experiments of thermodynamic quantities for a number of binary sets of mixtures in which one of the three parameters (diameter ratio $\sigma_{2}/\sigma_{1}$, mole fraction of a larger sphere $x_{1}$, and a packing fraction $\eta$) was varied while the remaining two were kept constant.
-Our findings as a function of $\sigma_{2}/\sigma_{1}$ at $\eta = 0.3$ and $x_{1} = 0.5$ are presented in Figure 1, while those as functions of $x_{1}$ at $\eta = 0.3$ and $\sigma_{2}/\sigma_{1} = 0.5$, and $\eta$ at $\sigma_{2}/\sigma_{1} = 0.5$ and $x_{1} = 0.5$ have been exhibited in Figures 2 and 3 respectively.
-In all plots a dashed and solid curves are obtained from the PY and MS respectively.
-Black cross in the plots denotes the MC result \cite{Barosova96}, while green ones presents the MD data \cite{Heyes18}.
+After above calculations, we continued our numerical experiments of thermodynamic quantities for a number of binary sets of mixtures, in which one of the three parameters (diameter ratio $\sigma_{2}/\sigma_{1}$, mole fraction of a larger sphere $x_{1}$, and a packing fraction $\eta$) was varied, while the remaining two were kept constant.
+Numerical values of the MS and BMCSL approaches as a function of $\sigma_{2}/\sigma_{1}$ at $\eta = 0.3$ and $x_{1} = 0.5$ are presented in Figure 1.
+Numerical values of thermodynamic quantities as functions of $x_{1}$ at $\eta = 0.3$ and $\sigma_{2}/\sigma_{1} = 0.5$ are shown in Figures 2.
+Figures 3 presents thermodynamic quantities as a function of $\eta$ at $\sigma_{2}/\sigma_{1} = 0.5$ and $x_{1} = 0.5$.
+In all plots of Figure 1-3 the cross and solid curve denote the MS and BMCSL results respectively.
+Black point in the plots denotes the MC result \cite{Barosova96}, while blue/red point presents the MD data \cite{Heyes18}.

-The plots of $\beta \mu^{e}_{1}$ for component 1 from the PY approximation shown as dashed curves in all panels (1a-3a) show noticeable differences which look like an expected pattern shown in Table 2.
-However, the PY values of $\beta \mu^{e}_{2}$ follow the MD and MC simulations.
-The MS values for excess chemical potential for two components are almost indistinguishable from the MD and MC simulations.
-The compressibility factor $Z-1$ obtained from the PY and MS approximations closely follow the MD values (panels 1b-3b).
-Note that the plots of the excess Helmholtz free energy $\beta a^{e}$ from the PY approximation show very visible differences which are related mostly to the underestimated values of $\beta \mu^{e}_{1}$.
-However the MS values for $\beta a^{e}$ are generally in good agreement with the MD data, except for the case of a larger $\eta$ (panel 3b).

-We say that a reason why the MS values for the excess chemical potential and compressibility factor are in good agreement with those from the MD data can be connected to a fact that the correlation functions obtained in this approximation might be as good as those from simulation data \cite{Banz22_num}.
-We here note that a similar discussion had also been given by Malijevsky {\it et al.}~\cite{Malijevsky97} in which they stated that when compared the pair distribution functions from the MS, PY and HNC closures with the MC simulation data, the the MS closure is the best among them.
+From the plots of Figure 1-3, it's been seen that the MD (blue/red points) and BMCSL (solid lines) are almost indistinguishable, and values of excess chemical potential from the MS approach follows more closely the curves than those of the pressure and excess free energy, especially for high values of $\eta$ (Figure 3).